Mamr55162/Logic-Digital-Circuits-Design/README.md

 ## What does it consist of?
-This project focuses mainly on implementing ICs both combinational & sequential, starting from simple logic gates moving to the more complex operations built on logic gates, then finally implementing a real-life IC that applies the wanted operation.
+This project focuses mainly on implementing ICs both combinational & sequential, starting from simple logic gates moving to the more complex operations built on logic gates, then finally implementing a real-life IC that applies the logic as needed.

 ## What was used in this project?
 I used C++ programming language with **JetBrains CLion** as the IDE, NI Multisim as a simulator.